 Column J – Current price

-The current share price, it can be delayed by up to 20 minutes although I find it to be real-time.
+The current share price, which can be delayed by up to 20 minutes.
 To get this data we use the ticker symbol in Column A within the cell like this:

 Or we can use the ticker symbol directly in the cell like this: